steampixel/simplePHPPages/README.md

 ```

 ## 🧱 Content Blocks
 Imagine blocks as stackable and reusable content templates that live inside the theme folder in `themes/default/content`.
-Every page will consist of one ore more of those blocks.
+Every page will consist of one ore more of this blocks.
 A content block is also an instance of [simplePHPComponents](https://github.com/steampixel/simplePHPComponents).
 Content blocks can be text, text with images, sliders, hero-elements, tabs, tables, etc. Simply print and reuse a content block by using `Component::create()`:
 ```php
 Component::create('content/hero')->assign(['title' => 'Welcome', 'subtitle' => 'Lorem Ipsum'])
 ```